Luxembourg science in augmented reality (AR)

-Letzscience is an interactive campaign brought to you by the Luxembourg National Research Fund (FNR).
-From 30 July – 10 August 2020, three intriguing science images are displayed across 41 2m posters on the tram network in Luxembourg City and Kirchberg.
+Letzscience is an interactive campaign brought to you by the Luxembourg National Research Fund (FNR), with three intriguing science images are originally displayed in summer 2020 across 41 2m posters on the tram network in Luxembourg City and Kirchberg.
 Triggered by scanning a QR code, the images transform into an augmented reality (AR) experience.

 Curious?
 Discover the experiences below!

 Order Augmented Reality cards: Want to always have the experiences to hand?
 Drop us an email and we will send you A6 cards from which you can launch the AR experience whenever you like!
 Just let us know where to send them and how many you would like.